What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Case Study: Ultra High Reliability in Wi-Fi 8

-Fig.~\ref{fig:ThroughputAndDelay} presents the median, 99\%-tile, and 99.9999\%-tile delay values obtained by combining MLO with CBF as the interference suppression accuracy increases from 10 to 30\,dB.
+As illustrated in Fig.~\ref{fig:MLO+CBF}, employing MLO with CBF (bottom) creates additional reuse opportunities and reduces the delay when compared to standalone MLO (top).
+However, the achievable performance of CBF is related to the accuracy in the null placement.
+Fig.~\ref{fig:ThroughputAndDelay} presents the median, 99\%-tile, and 99.9999\%-tile delay values obtained by combining MLO with CBF as the interference suppression accuracy increases from 10 to 30 dB (different colors) and the CSI acquisition overhead increases from 0 (opaque) to 1\,ms (semi-opaque) and 2\,ms (transparent).
 For comparison, the corresponding performance with standalone MLO is also displayed.
-The results show that when nodes contend for the medium with standalone MLO, the 99.9999\% delay exceeds 100\,ms. Such performance worsens when combining MLO with CBF with a null accuracy of just 10\,dB, since the benefits of a higher spatial reuse are outweighed by the resulting increased interference and degraded MCS (down to 16-QAM 3/4).
-However, the trend is reversed when the null accuracy increases to 20\,dB and above, as the reduction in MCS incurred is more than compensated for by a lack of contention.
-An accuracy of 30\,dB or more allows for the highest MCS (4096-QAM 5/6) and nearly an order of magnitude reduction in the 99.9999\%-tile delay.
+The results show that when nodes contend for the medium with standalone MLO, the 99.9999\% delay exceeds 100 ms. Such performance worsens when combining MLO with CBF at a null accuracy of just 10\,dB, as the benefits of higher spatial reuse are outweighed by the resulting increase in interference and degraded modulation and coding scheme (MCS), down to 16-QAM 3/4.
+However, the trend reverses when the null accuracy increases to 20\,dB and above, as the MCS reduction incurred is more than compensated for by a lack of contention.
+An accuracy of 30 dB or more allows for the highest MCS (4096-QAM 5/6) and nearly an order of magnitude reduction in the 99.9999\%-tile delay.
+The figure also indicates that CSI acquisition overheads of 1\,ms and 2\,ms can nearly outweigh a CBF nulling capability of 20\,dB.

-Fig.~\ref{fig:ThroughputAndDelay} shows that even with the latest Wi-Fi\,7 features such as 4096-QAM and MLO, meeting low delay requirements with ultra-high reliability can be challenging in highly dense scenarios where all links are occupied.
-The primary source of randomness in Wi-Fi networks is contention, and CBF can address this issue and help Wi-Fi\,8 support simultaneous transmissions and achieve near-deterministic operation.
+The presented results demonstrate that even with Wi-Fi 7 features such as 4096-QAM and MLO, meeting low delay requirements with ultra-high reliability can be challenging in dense scenarios where all links exhibit high contention levels.
+CBF can address this issue and help Wi-Fi 8 cope with use cases requiring reliably high throughput and low latency, such as future immersive holographic communications.